-Including Baragwaneth taxi rank and hospital, Orlando Power Station with the Twin Towers, Hector Peterson museum and memorial, Vilakazi Street, Regina Mundi Church, Vista University, Freedom Square, Kliptown, Elephant houses, Orlando Soccer Stadium.
+Including Baragwanath taxi rank and hospital, Orlando Power Station with the Twin Towers, Hector Pieterson museum and memorial, Vilakazi Street, Regina Mundi Church, Vista University, Freedom Square, Kliptown, Elephant back houses, Orlando Soccer Stadium.

 A product of segregationist planning.
 Home to two Nobel Prize Winners and a Central part of Black South Africa’s fight against Apartheid.

 An international recognisable name, synonymous with apartheid and the racial system that created it.